 Large Screen TV

 Even if I had the money, I wouldn’t build a home theater with a screen.
 I’d prefer a media room with awesome sofas and armchairs with an 85″ TV.
 My AV pro buddy has a projector and it’s a hassle to set up.
-For him it’s easy because that’s what he does for work, but for me, it would be a nightmare.
+For him, it’s easy because that’s what he does for work, but for me, it would be a nightmare.
 Just give me a huge TV and a comfy sectional sofa or plush chair and I’m good to go.

 3. Home Theater Sound System

-Whether you buy a projector and video screen or create a home theater using a flat screen television and Wi-Fi, you’ll need a good sound system.
+Whether you buy a projector and video screen or create a home theater using a flat-screen television and Wi-Fi, you’ll need a good sound system.
 Wire connections are no longer necessary for sound systems thanks to new technology.
 If you don’t want to stretch wires across the room, then a wireless sound system may be a good choice.

 However, to work correctly, a wireless system still needs a transmitter with a direct connection to the source of the sound.
-Otherwise, you will need to buy a wired system to get theatrical-like sound from the speakers.
+Otherwise, you will need to buy a wired system to get a theatrical-like sound from the speakers.